-Explain how CCHP determines when a healthcare treatment, test, device, technology, or procedure (collectively defined as healthcare "interventions") are considered experimental, investigational, or unproven ("E/I/U").
+This policy explains how CCHP determines when a healthcare treatment, test, device, technology, or procedure (collectively defined as healthcare interventions) are considered experimental, investigational, or unproven (E/I/U).

-1. Definition: A healthcare intervention is considered experimental or investigational when it is the subject of ongoing medical studies, and any already completed studies are inconclusive regarding clinical benefits.
+1. Definition: A healthcare intervention is considered experimental or investigational when it is the subject of ongoing medical studies, and the clinical benefits of any completed studies are inconclusive.